 Wedding photography is probably one of the most important investments you will make on your wedding day.
 It may sound biased coming from wedding photographers, but it’s true.
 After the cake is eaten, the flowers are dried, and the decor is returned, you are left with your photos (and video, too).
 These photos will be cherished for generations.
 Beautiful photographs and hard work behind-the-scenes come at a price, though.
 The average wedding photographer cost varies, and many couples may not know just what goes into the price tag.
+After all, prices of weddings and photographers — especially in NYC — can be unpredictable.
 If you’re finding yourself googling “how much does a wedding photographer cost,” look no further.
 We’re going to break down everything you need to know.

 If you’re getting married in New York City, the average price for a wedding photographer will range from $4000 to over $20,000.
 Less experienced photographers may fall below the $4000 range, but most couples end up spending an average of at *least* $6000.

 NYC is a popular choice for weddings for a reason.
 The talent of the photographers, eclecticism of venues, and delicious food in the area is pretty much unmatched.

 This blog will delve into everything that goes into wedding photography pricing.